Teaching Support and Innovation Home

 resources

-Do it yourself: Find the resources you need to enhance your teaching.
-Search our rich collection of Articles, Teaching Toolkits, and How-to Guides.
+Find the resources you need to enhance your teaching.
+Search our rich collections of articles, teaching toolkits, and how-to-guides.

 support

-Get direct support: Request support to realize your teaching goals.
-Staff from UO Online and TEP provide a range of personalized support services.
+Request support to realize your teaching goals.
+Staff from UO Online and TEP provide a range of personalized support services, including for graduate employees.

 community

-Engage with colleagues: Connect with other faculty and Graduate Employees to share insights, discuss methods, and advance UO's academic mission.
+Connect with other faculty and graduate employees to share insights, discuss methods, and advance UO's academic mission.
+See upcoming events.